- Matrix-style ecosystem

 - Miscellaneous learning resources

-Python has a refreshingly different set of warts to those other options.
-Its statistical library support is less broad than R - probably comparable to MATLAB.
-It is, however, generally fast and nicer to debug, and integrates general programming tasks well – web servers, academic blogs, neural networks, weird art projects, online open workbooks…
+Python has a different set of warts to those other options.
+Its statistical library support is narrower than R - probably comparable to MATLAB.
+It is, however, generally fast-ish and nicer to debug, and integrates general programming tasks well – web servers, academic blogs, neural networks, weird art projects, online open workbooks…

-The matrix mathematics side of python OTOH is not so comprehensive as
+The matrix mathematics side of python is not so comprehensive as

 The core matrix libraries,